chipweinberger/flutter_blue_plus/README.md

 `write (with response)`: look in the [Usage](#usage) section for functions you can use to solve this issue.

-**3. the characeristic does not support writeWithoutResponse**
+**3. The characteristic does not support writeWithoutResponse**

-Not all characeristics support `writeWithoutResponse`.
+Not all characteristics support `writeWithoutResponse`.

 Your device must have configured this characteristic to support `writeWithoutResponse`.